SpaceMacGyver/bwsoft-blog/content/blog/graph-notes-01.md

 contributors: []
 ---

+*This is the first article in a series documenting my progress on the [Graph Notes](/showcase/graph-notes) project.*

 My primary goal for today is to get some scaffolding in place.
 At the end of this, I'll have a repository, some commits for you to explore, and enough of a project that you could pull down and run if so inclined.